💬 Taweez Guidance

 • مشکل وقت میں استغفار اور درود شریف

-All scholars agree that the following are completely forbidden (Haram):
+All scholars agree the following are completely forbidden:

-• Amulets containing magical symbols, planetary squares, or astrological signs
+• Amulets containing magical symbols or astrological signs

 • Texts invoking jinn, spirits, or anyone other than Allah